jbayrooti/divmaker/README.md

 ## 0) Background

-Multi-spectral satellite images can capture rich information in images by measuring light beyond the visible spectrum.
+Multispectral satellite images can capture rich information in images by measuring light beyond the visible spectrum.
 However, self-supervised learning is challenging in this domain due to there being fewer pre-existing data augmentations.
 [Viewmaker networks](https://github.com/alextamkin/viewmaker) learn to produce appropriate augmentations for general data, enabling contrastive learning applications to many domains and modalities.
-In this project, we apply Viewmaker networks to four different multi-spectral imaging problems to demonstrate that these domain-agnostic learning methods can provide valuable performance gains over existing domain-specific deep learning methods for multi-spectral satellite images.
+In this project, we apply Viewmaker networks to four different multispectral imaging problems to demonstrate that these domain-agnostic learning methods can provide valuable performance gains over existing domain-specific deep learning methods for multispectral satellite images.

 ## 1) Install Dependencies